Look at those before and after photos! This takes maintenance and painting to a whole new level for Shakopee.

 Painting (or recoating) a water tower occurs approximately every 25-30 years.
 This is done for two reasons – corrosion prevention and aesthetics.
 The exterior coating protects the steel structure from rust and other environmental damage.
 Repainting also allows for aesthetic improvements and branding opportunities.

-Water Tower #4, on Dominion Ave, is next to be maintained and repainted in 2026.
-A new water tower is planned with sitework and construction starting in 2nd half 2025.This will be SPU’s 9th water tower and will be located adjacent to the holding tank on Wood Duck Trail and Marschall Rd.
-No unique artwork is scheduled for either of these towers.
+Water Tower #4, on Dominion Ave, is next to be maintained and repainted in 2027 but with no unique artwork.
+New construction of SPU’s 9th water tower is underway.
+It will be located adjacent to the current holding tank on Wood Duck Trail and Marschall Rd.
+Artwork for this highly visible tower has not been determined.